-As noted in Section 3, the motor vehicle industry is embracing multiple new workplace technologies, both IT and OT, at the same time it shifts from mass production of ICE's to BEV's and PHEV's.
+As noted in 2.1.3, the motor vehicle industry is embracing multiple new workplace technologies, both information technology (IT) and operational technology (OT), at the same time it shifts from mass production of ICEs to BEVs and PHEVs.
 Both the products of work and the processes of work are shifting rapidly.
 In addition, a significant new charging infrastructure to support motor vehicle electrification will be required.
-In our case study's economic modeling, this charging infrastructure, along with the additional electrification of the economy, will require the expansion of U.S. generating capacity by 2.2 million GWhs by 2050, roughly 41.3 percent and will require considerable growth and modernization of the electrical grid.
+In our case study's economic modeling, this charging infrastructure, along with the additional electrification of the economy, will require the expansion of U.S. generating capacity by 2.2 million GWhs by 2050, roughly 41.3 percent, and will require considerable growth and modernization of the electrical grid.
 As noted earlier, an NREL study predicted that demand could double in the Industrial Heartland during that period.

-Some of these infrastructure investments will be funded directly by state and federal governments; others will be supported by utility ratepayers; while still others will be shared jointly by taxpayers through tax credits with private company investors, including the motor vehicle companies and their suppliers.
-As we evaluate the short comings of our existing workforce training system to deal effectively with past worker dislocations, we should also look to examples of how government investments have been effectively structured to produce more socially equitable outcomes and how private sector companies have been incented to retain and retrain employees during technological transitions such as the motor vehicle industry is currently undergoing.
+Some of these infrastructure investments will be funded directly by state and federal governments; others will be supported by utility ratepayers; still others will be shared jointly by taxpayers through tax credits with private company investors, including the motor vehicle companies and their suppliers.
+As we evaluate the shortcomings of our existing workforce training system in dealing effectively with past worker dislocations, we should also look to examples of how government investments have been effectively structured to produce more socially equitable outcomes and how private sector companies have been incented to retain and retrain employees during technological transitions such as the motor vehicle industry is currently undergoing.

-Section 4 provides some examples of how to structure infrastructure spending to achieve maximum social benefits, including training residents of LIC's and how employers-in this case, DTE Energy-can deliver on a pledge to provide continuing employment and retraining during an energy transition.
-"Retire with PRIDE" is their program to provide training and job offers to all its employees as it closes its remaining coal fired power plants and delivers on its net zero pledge for 2050.
+Section 2.1.4 provides some examples of how to structure infrastructure spending to achieve maximum social benefits, including training residents of low-income communities (LICs).
+It examines how employers-in this case, DTE Energy-can deliver on a pledge to provide continuing employment and retraining during an energy transition.
+"Retire with PRIDE" is their program to provide training and job offers to all its employees as it closes its remaining coal-fired power plants and delivers on its net zero pledge for 2050.